X (Chris Brown album): Critical reception

 Other reviewers found issues with the length and content of the album.
 Evan Rytlewski of The A.V.
-Club gave the album a B-, and stated that while he found the album more appealing than Brown's previous releases, argued that "Running 21 tracks and 75 minutes in its deluxe edition, X sometimes threatens to be too much.
+Club gave the album a B−, and stated that while he found the album more appealing than Brown's previous releases, argued that "Running 21 tracks and 75 minutes in its deluxe edition, X sometimes threatens to be too much.
 But there’s enough appealing material to support that runtime."
-Marcus Dowling of HipHopDX gave the album a mixed score of 3 out of 5, and criticized Brown's personality and the album's structure, while arguing that "Personality aside, Chris Brown’s ability to succeed artistically at delivering sounds in all three sectors of urban Pop makes this release a great, yet disjointed listen."
+Marcus Dowling of HipHopDX gave the album a mixed score of 3 out of 5, praising Brown's musical abilities, but criticizing the album's structure, arguing that "Personality aside, Chris Brown’s ability to succeed artistically at delivering sounds in all three sectors of urban Pop makes this release a great, yet disjointed listen."
 Christopher Weingarten of Rolling Stone was largely divided in his review of the album, stating that "Chris Brown's sixth album is adventurous musically and a total mess lyrically – it's almost defiantly oblivious to his past as a domestic-abuser.
-Throughout, Brown plays the victim..." while also arguing that the content was "a shame", because "It's a shame, because X is full of great beats", and gave the album 2 and half stars out of 5.
+Throughout, Brown plays the victim..." while also arguing that the content was "a shame" because "X is full of great beats", and gave the album 2 and half stars out of 5.

 Other reviews were more negative.
-In another review with the score of 2 and a half stars out of five, Alexa Camp of Slant Magazine found the length of the album and the inclusion of R. Kelly "a good case" of considering the album an act of abuse, likening it to his legal troubles, while also questioning the use of mathematical metaphors throughout the album.
-In the near closing moments of her review, she stated that "Aside from the standout club banger "Add Me In," which is steeped in arithmetic and trigonometry metaphors, and "101," which finds Brown doing "101 on the 101," the album's lyrics largely eschew mathematical objects in favor of soul-baring like "Autumn Leaves" and sex talk like "Songs on 12 Play," which likens a girl to a song from the titular R. Kelly album."
-She also stated at the end of her review that title track was "an admirable attempt to take responsibility for his anger-management issues" while also finding that it was only after "seemingly placing the blame on others, specifically on-and-off-again girlfriend Rihanna" Joe Caramanica argued that "X is one of his least ambitious releases." and gave the album 2 out of 5 stars.
+In another review with the score of 2 and a half stars out of five, Alexa Camp of Slant Magazine stated that “Aside from the standout club banger "Add Me In," which is steeped in arithmetic and trigonometry metaphors, and "101," which finds Brown doing "101 on the 101," the album's lyrics largely eschew mathematical objects in favor of soul-baring like "Autumn Leaves" and sex talk like "Songs on 12 Play"”.
+Jon Caramanica argued that "X is one of his least ambitious releases."
 Jim Farmer of New York Daily News agreed, and found that while there was a large wave of support for Brown, he had only wished that "... the new songs supported him as strongly."